 george emilio sanchez: In the Court of the Conqueror

 In the Court of the Conqueror is a solo performance by george emilio sanchez with visual design by Patty Ortiz that delves into how U.S. courts have diminished the Tribal Sovereignty of Native Nations.
 The piece also shares sanchez’s experiences of navigating generational trauma and Indigenous identity while being raised in an Ecuadorian immigrant household.

-The March 11 + 12 performances will be followed by post-performance discussions between sanchez and N. Bruce Duthu, Professor of Native American Studies at Dartmouth College.
+The March 11 and 12 performances will be followed by post-performance discussions between sanchez and N. Bruce Duthu, Professor of Native American Studies at Dartmouth College.
 And on March 17th there will be a discussion with Gonzalo Casals.

 March 18th’s performance will include ASL interpretation.